justeat/NLog.StructuredLogging.Json/README.md

 Update-Package Newtonsoft.Json
 ```

-2. Install the NLog.StructuredLogging.Json renderer from NuGet
+### Install the NLog.StructuredLogging.Json from NuGet
 ----------------------------------------
 Make sure the DLL is copied to your output folder